hernanmd/pi/README.md

 **Working on your first Pull Request?** You can learn how from this *free* series [How to Contribute to an Open Source Project on
 GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github)

 If you have discovered a bug or have a feature suggestion, feel free to create an issue on Github.

 If you'd like to make some changes yourself, see the following:

   - Fork this repository to your own GitHub account and then clone it to your local device
   - Edit the pi file with your favorite text editor.
   - Test PI.
   - Add <your GitHub username> to add yourself as author below.
   - Finally, submit a pull request with your changes!
   - This project follows the [all-contributors specification](https://github.com/kentcdodds/all-contributors).
 Contributions of any kind are welcome!

 # ChangeLog

+## 0.3.8

+  - Fixed minor bug while downloading JQ on MSYS

+## 0.3.7

+  - Refactorings and style corrections

 ## 0.3.6